Azure/terraform-cdk-constructs/API.md

 ---

-##### `kustoDbProps`<sup>Required</sup> <a name="kustoDbProps" id="@microsoft/terraform-cdk-constructs.azure_kusto.Database.Initializer.parameter.kustoDbProps"></a>
+##### `props`<sup>Required</sup> <a name="props" id="@microsoft/terraform-cdk-constructs.azure_kusto.Database.Initializer.parameter.props"></a>

 - *Type:* @microsoft/terraform-cdk-constructs.azure_kusto.DatabaseProps

 The properties required to configure the Kusto database.

 These include:
          - `kusto`: Reference to the Kusto cluster to which the database will belong.
          - `name`: The name of the database to be created within the Kusto cluster.
          - `hotCachePeriod`: Optional.
 Specifies the duration that data should be kept in cache for faster query performance.
                              Expressed in ISO 8601 duration format.
          - `softDeletePeriod`: Optional.
 Specifies the duration that data should be retained before it stops being accessible.
                                Expressed in ISO 8601 duration format.

 Example usage:
 ```typescript